A computer purchase is a financial transaction.

 Depreciation on the computer journal entry

 Depreciation is a non-cash expense.
 We will record it by debiting the Depreciation account and crediting the computer account.
-However, there is a different approach to recording depreciation than accumulated depreciation.
+However, there is an alternative to the accumulated depreciation method for recording depreciation.
 Let’s learn those entries with an example.

 ABC Ltd purchases a computer worth $10,000.
 According to general industry practice, the computer’s useful life is ten years.
 So, the Annual depreciation will be $1,000.